NupurShrivastava27/Positioning--VRBO-/README.md

 The variance explained for each dimension is an indication of the importance of that dimension in terms of customer perception.
 The Variance Explained chart shows that dimension 1 accounts for 82.4% of variance explained and dimension 2 accounts for 17.6%.
 [https://github.com/NupurShrivastava27/Positioning--VRBO-/issues/2]

-The 2D positioning map has two types of lines:
+The 2D positioning map has two types of lines
 •	Blue lines, also known as vectors, represent the perceptual data with 14 different attributes.
 The perceptual map shows the focal brand’s position in relation to the competitors as perceived by the customers.
 •	Pink lines represent the preference data of 48 respondents.
 Primarily, it indicates what where customer perferences lie in the perceptual space and plays an important role for positioning/repositioning.